JustCati/venvCleaner/README.md

 # venvCleaner
-Simple Python script that periodically checks for orphan venv in Pipenv virtualenvs folder
+Simple Python script that periodically checks for orphan venv in Pipenv virtualenvs folder.
+It can be run in a systemd service.